berkeley-stat243/stat243-fall-2022/syllabus.md

 will ask you to answer in advance of the next class.

 Grades will generally be As and Bs.
-An A involves doing all the work, getting full credit on most of the problem sets, showing competence on the quizzes, and doing a thorough job on the final project.
+An A involves doing all the work, getting full credit on most of the problem sets, doing well on the quizzes, and doing a thorough job on the final project.

 ### Problem sets {#problem-sets .unnumbered}